ekoops/domain_adaptive_visual_object_detection/README.md

 #### Prepare the baseline SSD model for the fine-tuning
 In order to allow the loading of the baseline SSD model for the fine-tuning, the SSD implementation must locate the correct model `SSD/outputs/vgg_ssd300_voc0712/model_final.pth`.
-Use the following commands in order to create the right directories with the proper loading files:
+Use the following commands in order to create the right folders with the proper loading files:
 ```
 mkdir SSD/outputs/vgg_ssd300_voc0712_AdaINst_ft
 mkdir SSD/outputs/vgg_ssd300_voc0712_AdaINst_ft2